Reg Grundy: Honours

 Grundy was appointed an Officer of the Order of the British Empire in the New Years Honours of 1983.
 He was appointed a Companion of the Order of Australia in the Queen's Birthday Honours of 2008.
 He received the International Emmy Founders Award in 1996 and the AFI Raymond Longford Award in 2010.
 In July 2004, he was awarded an Honorary Doctorate of Philosophy by the University of Queensland.

-Popular culture
+In popular culture

 Colloquially, in Australia, "Reg Grundies", "Grundies" or "Reggies", is rhyming slang for "undies" (underpants).